JohN100x1/IsekaiMod/README.md

 		- `Meta Luck`: Always take the higher of two d20 rolls.
 		- `Power Leveling`: Gain extra experience when you kill an enemy.
 		- `Overpowered Aura`: 4 different alignment based auras which give either extra attack(s) and/or damage.
+		- `Underpowered Ability`: A selection of less powerful effects.
 		- `Mythic Class Feature`: see below
 		- `Dual Legacy`: Pick a second base class to get abilities from.
 		- The following requires TabletopTweaks-Base: